Plotkine/compile_in_vim/README.md

 # compile_in_vim
-## How to create a shortcut to compile your program from vim
+## How to create a shortcut to compile/execute your code from vim

 So you like vim but you are tired of modifying your code, then switching to another terminal to compile it and run it?